 Top May Destinations

-The world is a huge place and with so many destination possibilities it isn’t easy trying to narrow them down without closing your eyes and randomly jabbing your finger at a map in order to choose.
+The world is a huge place and with so many destination possibilities it isn’t easy trying to narrow them down without closing your eyes and randomly jabbing your finger at a map to choose.
 However, it is always good to know what city is best to visit in a specific month as there would be nothing worse than heading somewhere for a beach holiday only to find its winter there.

-So, that is why I have narrowed down these Eight ultimate cities to visit during the month of May, whether you are after bright, vibrant and sunny, or quaint, traditional and cultured, there is a bit of something for everyone here.
+So, that is why I have narrowed down these Eight ultimate cities to visit during May, whether you are after bright, vibrant and sunny, or quaint, traditional and cultured, there is a bit of something for everyone here.
 Be prepared to pack your favourite Harry Potter book, your best outfits and head out into the world for a whirlwind adventure.

 1. Lofoten Islands, Norway

-The islands have plenty of hiking opportunities for those nature lovers, where they can really become part of the beautiful surrounding landscapes and escape from the hustle and bustle of the main cities and towns.
+The islands have plenty of hiking opportunities for those nature lovers, where they can become part of the beautiful surrounding landscapes and escape from the hustle and bustle of the main cities and towns.
 For even more remarkable views, rent a car and take a drive down its stunning winding roads which reach viewpoints to witness its gorgeous panoramic horizons.

 2. San Francisco, USA